Multirious/bevy_tween/README.md

 ## Differences and how it works
-This crate chose a different approach to storing tween data/input to solve flexibility issues present in [`bevy_tweening`](https://github.com/djeedai/bevy_tweening) or [`bevy_easings`](https://github.com/vleue/bevy_easings), like difficultty tweening in parallel or sequence of multiple types.
+This crate chose a different approach to storing tween data/input to solve flexibility issues present in [`bevy_tweening`](https://github.com/djeedai/bevy_tweening) or [`bevy_easings`](https://github.com/vleue/bevy_easings), like difficulty tweening in parallel or sequence of multiple types.

 This approach offers:
 - As mentioned above, capability to tween in parallel, sequence, or overlapping of any types.